 Tom blinked his eyes and stared at the clock.
 “Mama, it’s only three-thirty.”

 But Marian was convinced, so he humored her.
-“Why don’t you call him, and tell him whatever he’s planning to do at five am, not to do it.”
+“Why don’t you call him, and tell him whatever he’s planning to do at five o’clock, not to do it.”

 Marian shook her head.
-“Whatever was going to happen can’t be prevented.
+“Whatever is going to happen can’t be prevented.

 “Well, how do you know?”
 Tom protested.

 Her tone was resigned.
 “I saw it on my wall.”

 She requested that Tom get up and learn the Douglas Sunday School lesson for the men’s class that Graham Bell was supposed to teach.
 She instructed him to walk into the Sunday school room and say, “I’m your substitute teacher today.”

 Tom was to teach the lesson, then, go down to the choir room, put on Graham Bell’s robe, rehearse the anthem, process with the choir and sit in his spot, so that Graham wouldn’t be missed.
 After the service, he was to tell Pastor Emitt Davis that Graham had died, and was to also insist that Pastor Emitt go over to the house to verify the event.